How can therapy help me?

 Why don’t you take insurance?

-If you have insurance, you may have access to out of network services that could reimburse you for your therapy sessions after meeting your deductible.
+There are many reasons why a counselor may or may not take insurance.
+As a small business owner, I chose not to take insurance currently so that I can dedicate more time and resources to my clients.
+If you have insurance, you may have access to out-of-network services that could reimburse you for your therapy sessions after meeting your deductible.
 You can submit claims yourself directly to your insurance provider with a superbill that I can provide upon request.
+I maintain several sliding scale session spots for clients experiencing financial restrictions.
+Please reach out to me, and I will do my best to work with you within your budget and find the right balance.